 People may also refer to this type of blackout as fainting.
 Low blood pressure typically causes syncope blackouts because the heart cannot pump enough oxygen-rich blood to the brain.

 There are two main types of syncope blackouts: neurally mediated and cardiac.

 A neurally mediated syncope is usually benign and requires no further treatment.
 It could occur when a person’s blood pressure drops after they experience pain or dehydration or get up too quickly.
 This type of syncope tends to occur more in children and young adults.

 A cardiac syncope is more serious as it could signal an underlying problem with the heart.
 Tachycardia, bradycardia, or other types of hypotension could cause a cardiac syncope.
 If a person does not get treatment, they are at risk of complications or even sudden cardiac death.

-A doctor may prescribe fludrocortisone to reduce blackouts in people who experience neurally mediated syncope.
+A doctor may prescribe fludrocortisone to

 If anyone feels as though they are about to faint, they should sit or lie down so that they do not injure themselves if they fall unconscious.

 If a person is experiencing syncope blackouts, a doctor may request an electrocardiogram (EKG) to see whether there are any underlying problems with the heart.

 They may also order a tilt test.
 During this test, a person lies down on a board that moves to change their position while healthcare professionals measure their blood pressure and heart rate.